vorozhko/practical-guide-to-kubernetes-administration-exam/README.md

 ### Install single control palne Kubernetes with kubeadm
 See [Practical guide to Kubernetes Single control plane with Kubeadm](kubeadm/single-control-plane/README.md)

+If you prefer Vagrant box see [how to run Kubernetes Single control plane with Vagrant](vagrant/kubernetes/README.md)

 ### Configure High Available Kubernetes cluster
 See [Practical guide to High Available Kubernetes control plane with Terraform](kubeadm/ha-control-plane/README.md)